teivah/gosiris/README.md

-# gofast

-gofast is a simple library to bring the actor model on top of Golang.
+gopera is a simple library to bring the actor model on top of Golang.

-## Features
+# Features
 * Send message from one actor to another using the **mailbox** principle
 * **Forward** message to maintain the original sender
 * **Hierarchy** concept between the different actors